akamy-rent/akamy-rent.github.io/index.md

 ![ganache-start](./docs/smartContractTesting/GanacheStart.png)

 - There will be a menu filled with 10 accounts that are usable.
-Near the top there's a series of labels, make sure RPC SERVER is set to `HTTP://127.0.0.1:8545`
+Near the top there's a series of labels, make sure `RPC SERVER` is set to `HTTP://127.0.0.1:8545`
-  - If it's not set to that select the gear icon near the top right corner to change it.
+  - If it's not set to that select the `gear icon near the top right corner` to change it.
   - Select `Server` in the navigation bar and make from there you can set it to the appropriate IP and port.

 ![accounts](./docs/smartContractTesting/GanacheAccounts.png)

 - Once your Ganache server IP and port have been set.
 Click the key icon to manually copy and paste `ACCOUNT ADDRESS` and `PRIVATE KEY` to however you store it
   - In M2 the testing page utilizes a contract object to a single homeowner and a single tenant.
 This object can be found in `/app/imports/api/solc/connect2compiler.js`
-  - M3 should be communicating directly with the connections
+  - M3 should be communicating directly with the users and smart contract collection.

 ![key-pairs](./docs/smartContractTesting/AccountInfo.png)